Tighten up loose skin and

 (Please note that we do NOT offer scar tissue/fibrosis removal after liposuction anymore.
 It is very stressful, as patients feel desperate for quick improvement and it also requires a lot of sessions, which, after forking out thousands of pounds for surgery, most people are unwilling to pay for, pressuring the therapist to produce miracles in 3-6 sessions, when quite often 20 are needed, does not help.
 Not a very rewarding job, especially when you are pressured to correct with £300 the complications of a £5,000 surgery.
 Thanks but no thanks.)

 A good, multi-ingredient cellulite cream can be of help

-A good anti-cellulite cream, i.e. a cream that contains anti-inflammatory, circulation/lymph drainage-enhancing and lipolytic ingredients, should offer valuable with recovery as well as with cellulite and residual fat removal, and it can be applied throughout the different stages of recovery.
+A good anti-cellulite cream, i.e. a cream that contains anti-inflammatory, circulation/lymph drainage-enhancing and lipolytic ingredients, can also offer valuable help with recovery after liposuction, not just with cellulite, and it can be applied throughout the different stages of recovery.
 Cream application can start immediately, as long as contact with the portals (cannula insertion points) is avoided while the wounds are still open.

 Receive expert and honest assessment and advice and get started with a treatment today.

 Book a consultation or treatment online below or call us on 0207 118 2014.